-I assumed that since the location of this bread house is surrounded within parking areas of the mall, he was run over by a vehicle on a night time.
+I assumed that since the location of this bread house is surrounded by parking areas of the mall, he was run over by a vehicle on a night time.

-The cat probably took shelter under one parked vehicle then didn't noticed it was leaving the area.
+The cat probably took shelter under one parked vehicle then didn't notice it was leaving the area.

 This is only my assumption.